Shopify/Klint/docusaurus/docs/2-core-concepts/react-integration.md

 Here's how it works:

 1. The canvas element is created and managed using React's `useRef`
-2. The canvas context is initialized and stored in a ref via the `useKlint` hook
+2. The canvas context is separated from the canvas, initialized and stored in a ref via the `useKlint` hook
 3. Drawing operations modify the canvas directly without triggering React re-renders
 4. The render loop operates independently of React's update schedule